-The history of the EMPIRE system development involves two distinct efforts, one by the City of Buffalo, and secondly, by the County of Erie.
+The history of the EMPIRE system development involves two distinct efforts, one by the City of Buffalo, secondly by the County of Erie.

-As previously mentioned in this report, the Special Projects Committee on Law Enforcement in 1970 dealt with examining the expensive technical services which might be provided on a countywide basis.
-As a result of a Federal grant award, the Committee commissioned a consultant study to examine the record keeping functions of all local police agencies.
-The recommendations of the consultant, Ernst & Ernst, Inc., called for the creation of an independent agency to spearhead the development of an information system which would rectify the record keeping deficiencies of most of the law enforcement agencies in Erie County.
+As alluded to in this report, the Special Projects Committee on Law Enforcement in 1970 dealt with examining the expensive technical services which might be provided on a countywide basis.
+Obtaining a Federal grant award, the Committee commissioned a consultant study to examine the record keeping functions of all local police agencies.
+Recommendations of the consultant, Ernst & Ernst Inc., called for the creation of an independent agency to spearhead the development of an information system which would address itself to record keeping deficiencies of most of the law enforcement agencies in Erie County.

-Concurrent with this study, the Buffalo Police Department, the largest police agency in the County, was developing a computerized information system.
-In 1969, the department acquired an RCA Spectra 35 computer and developed batch systems including parking tags, incident reporting, and an accident record system.
-In 1970, a major Federal grant award allowed the Buffalo Police Department to develop an on-line system for the storage and retrieval of arrest records and warrant/wants, and provided for the enhancement of the incident reporting and analysis system.
+Concurrent with this study the Buffalo Police Department, the largest police agency in the County, was developing a computerized information system.
+In 1969 the department acquired an RCA Spectra 35 computer and implemented batch systems which included parking tags, incident reporting and an accident record system.
+In 1970 a major Federal grant award allowed the Buffalo Police Department to develop an on-line system for the storage and retrieval of arrest records and warrant/wants and provided for the enhancement of the incident reporting and analysis system.
 The resultant system was called COMPUDATA and became operational in December of 1971.

-In April of 1972, the Special Projects Committee recommended the centralization of key services on a countywide basis, including records and information.
-Furthermore, the committee endorsed a consultant's recommendation that the countywide computer system be based upon the expansion and refinement of Buffalo's COMPUDATA system.
+In April of 1972 the Special Projects Committee recommended the centralization of key services on a countywide basis, including records and information.
+Furthermore, the committee endorsed the consultant's recommendation for a countywide computer system based upon the expansion and refinement of Buffalo's COMPUDATA system.

-Thus, shortly after the creation of Central Police Services, the County of Erie and the City of Buffalo entered into a contractual agreement transferring its computer system and personnel, from the City of Buffalo to the County of Erie Department of Central Police Services.
-Effective date of the transfer was April 1, 197?
+Shortly after the creation of Central Police Services, the County of Erie and the City of Buffalo entered into a contractual agreement transferring its computer system and personnel from the City of Buffalo to the County of Erie Department of Central Police Services.
+Effective date of the transfer was April 1, 1973.
+With this, another phase in the implementation schedule for Central Police Services was realized.